-The schedule provides a checklist for the steps of the process
+The schedule provides a checklist for the steps of the process coming year based on these discussions.

+- Establishing Goals: November in discussion with Board in December - The organizational goals are the CEO's goals and the CEO is to draft goals for the

+- Draft sent to Board for comment, comments sent to the Chair/CEO in writing.
+All comments will be viewed by the entire Board and if approved by the majority of the members it will be incorporated into the performance document for the given year. - Once finalized, goals will be approved by the Library Board.

+• Mid-Year Progress Report: June

-- Establishing Goals: December/January - CEO works with the Executive Committee to establish goals for the coming year - Draft sent to Board for comment, comments sent to the Chair and CEO - Once finalized, goals sent to the Library Board - Mid-Year Progress Report: July/August - CEO works with Executive Committee on a mid-year progress report that includes any needed adjustments to the goals for 2nd half of the year - Draft sent to Board for comment, comments sent to the Chair and CEO - Once finalized, progress report sent to the Library Board - Final Report: November/December - CEO works with the Executive Committee to complete report for the year - o Draft sent to Board for comment, comments sent to the Chair and CEO - Once finalized, report sent to the Library Board - Board discussions:
+- CEO presents to the Board on a mid-year progress report that includes any needed adjustments to the goals for 2nd half of the year. - Draft sent to Board for comment, comments sent to the Chair in writing.
+All comments will be viewed by the entire Board and if approved by the majority of the members it will be incorporated into the performance document for the given year. - o Once finalized, goals will be approved by the Library Board.

+• Final Report for the year: December

+- CEO works with the Board to complete report for the year - Draft sent to Board for comment, comments sent to the Chair/CEO in writing.
+All comments will be viewed by the entire Board and if approved by the majority of the members it will be incorporated into the performance document for the given year. - Once finalized, goals will be approved by Library Board. - Final versions of the Goals and Reports will be signed by the Board Chair, CEO and Director of Human Resources and added to the CEO's personnel file.

+Board discussions:

-- During the process there may be questions or the need for a Board discussion.
-Board members wishing such discussion should request that through the Board Chair. - The item will appear under Private and Confidential as "HR Matter" - The CEO may remain for the 1st part of the In-Camera discussion to make a statement or answer questions; however, the main Board discussion will happen with the CEO not present.
-The Director of Human Resources will remain in attendance to take notes and advise on process.
+- During the process there may be questions or the need for a Board discussion at any point during the year.
+Board members wishing such discussion should request that through the Board Chair. - The item will appear under Private and Confidential as "HR Matter" - The CEO may remain for the 1st part of the in camera discussion to make a statement or answer questions; however, the main Board discussion will happen with the CEO not present.
+The Director of Human Resources will remain in attendance to take notes and advise on process. - The discussion with the CEO related to their performance appraisal will be done by the Chair and Vice-Chair.